 List specific, concise, and testable hypotheses.
 Please state if the hypotheses are directional or non-directional.
 If directional, state the direction.
 A predicted effect is also appropriate here.
 If a specific interaction or moderation is important to your research, you can list that as a separate hypothesis.

-We predict larger variability (i.e., standard deviation) of interpretations for ambiguous, compared to clearly valenced, words.
+We predict larger variability (i.e., standard deviation) of interpretations (i.e., positive or negative judgment) for ambiguous, compared to clearly valenced, words.

 We predict a positive correlation between percent negative ratings of ambiguous words and ambiguous facial expressions (controlling for age and gender).